raeesmghl/my-javascript-notes/DOM_RECT-FRONTEND/README.md

 #### Explaination

 - There is a function 'checkVisibility' which is invoked on scroll
-- "window.innerHeight" and "document.documentElement.clientHeight" are very similar
+- "window.innerHeight" and "document.documentElement.clientHeight" are very similar thats why || operator is used and stored this hiehgt value in a variable